Paul Goldsmith (politician): Sixth National Government, 2023–present

+During a cabinet reshuffle that occurred in early April 2026, Goldsmith acquired the Public Service, Digitising Government, and Pacific Peoples portfolios.
+Following Chris Penk's unsuccessful leadership challenge against Luxon on 12 August, Goldsmith assumed the defence, veterans, space, Government Communications Security Bureau and New Zealand Security Intelligence Service portfolios.

 Sentencing, law and order

 Goldsmith has repeatedly criticised what he describes as “undue leniency” in sentencing, including the use of short or non-custodial sentences for serious offences.
 He argues that short prison sentences undermine public confidence in the justice system and fail to deter crime, especially violent and repeat offences.
 He has introduced caps for sentence discounts, prevented repeat discounts for youth and remorse, and encouraged cumulative sentencing for crimes committed on bail, in custody, or on parole.
 He has stated that victims’ interests must be prioritised over leniency for offenders.

 On 26 June 2024, Goldsmith confirmed that the Government would encourage judges to hand down "cumulative" sentences for offences committed on parole, bail or in custody.
 Earlier, the National-led Government had announced it would require "cumulative" sentences for such offenses but backtracked due to concerns about increasing the prison population.

-On 11 July 2024, Goldsmith and Associate Justice Minister Nicole McKee announced the formation of a new retail crime advisory group to engage with victims, workers, business owners, retail experts and advocacy groups to combat retail crime.
-The advisory group will be allocated NZ$1.8 million a year and expected to last two years.

 On 15 July 2024, Goldsmith in his capacity as Justice Minister signed an extradition order against fugitive Internet millionaire Kim Dotcom.
 Dotcom had spent the past 12 years fighting against extradition to the United States where he is facing several charges of copyright infringement, money laundering and racketeering related to his Megaupload website.

 On 29 June 2025, Goldsmith proposed legislation introducing higher penalties for those assaulting correctional officers and first responders.
 On 30 June, Goldsmith confirmed that the Government would introduce legislation creating specific offences for coward punching as part of the National Party's coalition agreement with New Zealand First.

-On 1 July, Goldsmith and Associate Justice Minister Nicole McKee announced several proposed tougher penalties that they claim will combat shoplifting.
+On 1 July 2025, Goldsmith and Associate Justice Minister Nicole McKee announced several proposed tougher penalties that they claim will combat shoplifting.
 These included introducing infringement fees for shoplifting offences above NZ$500 and NZ$100, increasing prison terms to one year for stolen goods worth NZ$2,000 and seven years for goods worth NZ $2,000 or more, and creating a new aggravated shoplifting offence.
 These changes were part of National's coalition agreement with NZ First.
 On 3 July, Goldsmith and McKee announced that the Government would increase the maximum trespass period from two to three years, and raise the maximum fines for trespassing.

-On 13 August, Goldsmith announced that the Government would amend the Crimes Act 1961 to strengthen the country's human trafficking and people smuggling laws.
+On 13 August 2025, Goldsmith announced that the Government would amend the Crimes Act 1961 to strengthen the country's human trafficking and people smuggling laws.
 On 15 August, Goldsmith announced the Government would introduce legislation banning protests outside people's private homes.
 Labour leader Hipkins indicated his party was discussing whether to support the proposed law.